carlosramireziii/carlosramireziii.github.io/_drafts/local-vars-for-partials.md

 title: "Stop using instance variables inside your partials"
 ---

-Sadly it's common to see Rails developers using instance variables within their partials rather than explicitly passing the data through local variables.
+Sadly, it's common to see Rails developers using instance variables within their partials rather than explicitly passing the data through local variables.

 <!-- more -->

-At some point you may have asked yourself the question "should I bother setting locals for this partial or can I just use the instance variable that's already defined?"
+At some point you may have asked yourself the question, "should I bother setting locals for this partial or can I just use the instance variable that's already defined?"

 It's tempting to take the instance variable route.
 For one thing, it's more work to set local data for the partial when an instance variable just works and is already defined for you by the controller.
-Worse, if you are rendering partials within other partisl, then you need to pass the local data each time.
+Worse, if you are rendering partials within other partials, then you need to pass the local data each time.

 Redefining the data can seem weird and not DRY, especially